solarkraft/soundcloud-suck-less/README.md

 The same procedure should with [Tampermonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en), although I haven't tested it yet.

-![The SoundCloud website after applying the Userscript](http://i.imgur.com/7tUSghk.png) The player is back on the top again where it belongs and a flat look has been applied to most of the items.
-Also the name has been collapsed again and the ad has been hiddenso it looks a lot more clean and professional overall.
+![The SoundCloud website after applying the Userscript](http://i.imgur.com/7tUSghk.png) The layout has been rearranged to look nicer and be more user friendly (holy shit, I didn't even invent most of this stuff, this is mostly exactly how it was before!)

 This is how unusable it was before, in case you forgot